Yosinan/teter/README.md

 # Multi-User Task Management API with Role-Based Access

 ## Introduction
 This project is a Multi-User Task Management API with role-based access control.
-It demonstrates authentication, API development, and authorization using Laravel and React/Next.
+It demonstrates authentication, API development, and authorization using Laravel and Next.

 ## Features
 - **User Authentication**: Registration and login using Laravel Sanctum.